Home > Analyses > Technology > NXP Semiconductors N.V.

 Stock Price Action Analysis

-The weekly stock chart below illustrates NXP Semiconductors N.V.
-(NXPI) price movements over the last 12 months, highlighting key highs and lows:
+The weekly chart illustrates NXP Semiconductors N.V.’s stock price movement over the past 12 months, highlighting key highs and lows:

 stock price